linuxlawson/monthly-planner/README.md

 Fill in some of the fields, save to a text file, print the text file,
 and post it on their bedroom door, they will love you for it. :)

 Note: Default extension is .txt so no need to add one.

+<br><br>
+Tested on Linux